Efficiently Predicting Mutational Effect on Homologous Proteins by Evolution Encoding: Acknowledgments

 \subsection{Effectiveness}

-\textbf{\model outperforms all baselines on 8 of 9 splits.} Table~\ref{table:results} summarises performance comparison on \AAV, \GB and \Fluorescence datasets. \model achieves new state-of-the-art performance on most splits of three datasets, with up to $6.7\%$ improvements to baseline methods.
+\textbf{\model outperforms all baselines on 9 splits.} Table~\ref{table:results} summarises performance comparison on \AAV, \GB and \Fluorescence datasets. \model achieves new state-of-the-art performance on most splits of three datasets, with up to $6.7\%$ improvements to baseline methods.
 This result vindicates the effectiveness of our proposed design to capture evolution information for homologous protein property prediction.

-Notably, GNN-based methods that utilise manually constructed graph structure do not enter top-2 on 9 splits and two Transformer structure models, \ie, GraphTransformer and NodeFormer, often outperform such methods.
+\textbf{Manual construction of homology graphs proves to be less effective.} Notably, GNN-based methods that utilise manually constructed graph structure do not enter top-2 on 8 of 9 splits and two Transformer structure models, \ie, GraphTransformer and NodeFormer, often outperform such methods.
 It can be understood since homology graph construction is a challenging biomedical task~\cite{P13}, the simple $K$-NN graph construction is not an effective solution.

-\textbf{Large-scale PLM models are dominated by simple models.} Surprisingly, we find that smaller models, such as CNN and ResNet, can outperfoerm large ESM variaants pre-trained on million- and billion-scale sequences.
+\textbf{Large-scale PLM models are dominated by simple models.} Surprisingly, we find that smaller models, such as CNN and ResNet, can outperform large ESM variants pre-trained on million- and billion-scale sequences.
 For instance, ESM-1v has about 650 million parameters and is pre-trained on around 138 million UniRef90 sequences~\cite{MRVLSR21}.
 Yet, CNN outperforms ESM-1v on three splits of \Fluorescence dataset.
 This indicates the necessity of designs targeting specifically the crucial homologous protein engineering task.

 \textbf{Our proposed extension models outperform all baselines on \GB dataset.} We performed additional experiments on \GB datasets to investigate the performance of two extended models, \ie, \gnn and \former and study the influence of different residue embedding initialisation methods.
 The results summarised in Table~\ref{table:results_gb1_variants} evince that \model outperforms the other two variants in three splits, and all our proposed models outperform the best baseline.
 This result confirms the effectiveness of encoding evolution information for homologous protein property prediction.
 Besides, the models adopting the PLM encoding $\Phi^{\textsc{PLM}}$ achieve better performance than those using the one-hot encoding $\Phi^{\textsc{OH}}$.
 From this experiment, we conclude that residue information provided by PLM helps to capture protein's evolution information.